bislara/code-n-stitch/find_broken_links/README.md

 ## How to run

 Inside this folder, run `python3 gui.py`.
-Both `output*.png` files show examples of calls to websites with and without broken links.
+In the `screenshots` folder you can find examples of calls to websites with and without broken links, as well as an initial status of the tool and the GUI.